OdinMeng/UniMatch/README.md

 + We added `UniMatch/UniMatch/data/user_files` to allow users to upload their own PDF files for the chatbot to analyze
 + We added `UniMatch/images` to let us to load images in this README.md file
 + We added `UniMatch/pages/images` to let us load images in the website application
++ We added `UniMatch/config_pinecone` to write scripts for automatically initializing the PineCone databases and populating them, if necessary.

 ---